-In 2018, the Royal Mint also issued a special 1 oz British Gold Britannia whose reverse design features an ornate oriental border design which was inspired by the Chinese-themed rooms at Buckingham Palace and the Royal Pavilion in Brighton.
+In 2018 and 2019, the Royal Mint also issued special 1 oz British Gold Britannias whose reverse side features an ornate oriental border design which was inspired by the Chinese-themed rooms at Buckingham Palace and the Royal Pavilion in Brighton.
 Gold Britannia coins with yet another different kind of oriental border (this time inspired by the British Trade Dollar) were then again issued in 2020.
 Total mintage of each of the three different kinds of Oriental Border Gold Britannias was limited to 5,000 coins.

 The British Silver Britannia page gives more information about the coins and allows you to compare current prices.